 Abusive and over-the-top collection practices that are carried on to a substantial extent in interstate commerce and through means and instrumentalities of such commerce.
 The act was created under the belief that even if an abusive debt collection practice is intrastate in nature, it directly affects interstate commerce.

-Overall, the intent behind the laws and guidelines within the act are to ensure that debt collectors who refrain from using abusive debt collection practices are not completely disadvantaged — as well promote consistent state action to protect consumers against any abuses.
+Overall, the intent behind the laws and guidelines within the act is to ensure that debt collectors who refrain from using abusive debt collection practices are not completely disadvantaged — as well as promote consistent state action to protect consumers against any abuses.

-And, of course, to try and eliminate abusive debt collection practices across the board.
+And, of course, to try and eliminate abusive debt collection laws practices across the board.

 Who and What Does the FDCPA Apply to?